Proto Labs (NYSE:PRLB) Releases Q2 2022 Earnings Guidance

-Proto Labs (NYSE:PRLB – Get Rating) updated its second quarter 2022 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of $0.35-$0.43 for the period, compared to the consensus estimate of $0.38.
+Proto Labs (NYSE:PRLB – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
+The company provided EPS guidance of $0.35-$0.43 for the period, compared to the consensus EPS estimate of $0.38.
 The company issued revenue guidance of $123.00 million-$131.00 million, compared to the consensus revenue estimate of $127.58 million.

-Several brokerages recently weighed in on PRLB.
-StockNews.com started coverage on shares of Proto Labs in a research note on Thursday, March 31st.
-They issued a hold rating for the company.
-Craig Hallum decreased their target price on Proto Labs from $56.00 to $50.00 in a report on Monday, May 9th.
-Finally, Zacks Investment Research upgraded Proto Labs from a hold rating to a buy rating and set a $50.00 price target for the company in a report on Thursday.
+A number of research analysts recently issued reports on PRLB shares.
+Zacks Investment Research raised Proto Labs from a hold rating to a buy rating and set a $50.00 price target for the company in a report on Thursday, May 19th.
+Craig Hallum dropped their price objective on Proto Labs from $56.00 to $50.00 in a research note on Monday, May 9th.
+Finally, StockNews.com initiated coverage on Proto Labs in a research note on Thursday, March 31st.
+They issued a hold rating on the stock.

-A number of institutional investors have recently made changes to their positions in PRLB.
-Public Employees Retirement System of Ohio raised its stake in shares of Proto Labs by 42.2% in the 4th quarter.
-Public Employees Retirement System of Ohio now owns 795 shares of the industrial products company’s stock valued at $41,000 after acquiring an additional 236 shares in the last quarter.
-Virtu Financial LLC acquired a new stake in shares of Proto Labs during the 4th quarter worth approximately $314,000.
-Graham Capital Management L.P. grew its holdings in shares of Proto Labs by 8.6% during the 1st quarter.
-Graham Capital Management L.P. now owns 6,351 shares of the industrial products company’s stock worth $335,000 after purchasing an additional 501 shares in the last quarter.
-Hsbc Holdings PLC grew its holdings in shares of Proto Labs by 70.0% during the 1st quarter.
-Hsbc Holdings PLC now owns 8,441 shares of the industrial products company’s stock worth $448,000 after purchasing an additional 3,475 shares in the last quarter.
-Finally, Schonfeld Strategic Advisors LLC acquired a new stake in shares of Proto Labs during the 4th quarter worth approximately $483,000.
-93.35% of the stock is owned by hedge funds and other institutional investors.
+Several large investors have recently made changes to their positions in the stock.
+BlackRock Inc. lifted its holdings in Proto Labs by 8.3% during the fourth quarter.
+BlackRock Inc. now owns 4,966,091 shares of the industrial products company’s stock worth $255,011,000 after acquiring an additional 381,223 shares during the period.
+Federated Hermes Inc. raised its stake in shares of Proto Labs by 63.4% in the first quarter.
+Federated Hermes Inc. now owns 461,748 shares of the industrial products company’s stock valued at $24,426,000 after buying an additional 179,112 shares during the period.
+Vanguard Group Inc. raised its stake in shares of Proto Labs by 5.1% in the first quarter.
+Vanguard Group Inc. now owns 2,848,640 shares of the industrial products company’s stock valued at $150,693,000 after buying an additional 137,885 shares during the period.
+Morgan Stanley raised its stake in shares of Proto Labs by 47.9% in the second quarter.
+Morgan Stanley now owns 370,382 shares of the industrial products company’s stock valued at $34,001,000 after buying an additional 120,022 shares during the period.
+Finally, Dimensional Fund Advisors LP raised its stake in shares of Proto Labs by 34.2% in the first quarter.
+Dimensional Fund Advisors LP now owns 426,194 shares of the industrial products company’s stock valued at $22,547,000 after buying an additional 108,638 shares during the period.
+93.35% of the stock is currently owned by institutional investors.

 About Proto Labs (Get Rating)